roynov01/HiVis/docs/source/items.rst

 Aggregation
 =====================================================

-Main class.
-Stores the data and images of the VisiumHD, enables plotting via HiVis.plot, and can store Aggregation instances in HiVis.agg.
+Stores the data and images of the aggregated VisiumHD bins, enables plotting via Aggregation.plot.
-To make a new class, call the new() function.

 General methods
 ****************